 The QAT is not a faster database.
 It is a different answer to a different question: not "how do we store packet data in a queryable form" but "how do we add queryability to packet data without changing what it is."

 Everything described in this article is running today on a single server.
 The full incident response workflow — alert to evidence in 24 minutes, two infected hosts identified, zero packets moved off server — is documented in our forensic readiness article.
+The feature stream that feeds the QAT's keys is described in the Token Stream article.
+The full architectural treatment is in the QAT whitepaper.

 See the QAT in Action